maxh213/VideoChatSystem/README.md

 *⋅⋅ Bonus: be able to invite other participants to join their calls *..
 MAKE RESPONSIVE
 *..
 TESTS
+USE A DATABASE WITH REAL DATA
+EXTEND SO MORE THAN ONE USER CAN BE ADDED TO A CALL

 You are asked to design and implement the system based on the above spec.